MicrosoftDocs/winrt-related/winrt-related-src/schemas/appcontentschema/element-value.md

 ---
-Description: The value that will be indexed for the property.
+description: The value that will be indexed for the property.
 Search.Product: eADQiWindows 10XVcnh
 title: Value
 ms.assetid: f5186723-7c23-4904-82df-35b1a2369f5b